-Please remember, all forms required should be signed as indicated on each form and submitted to Krystal Wright, in Blacksburg.
+Please remember all required forms should be signed as indicated on each form and submitted to Kelly Crist, in Blacksburg.
 She will be required to sign most and will also obtain the Department Head (School Director) signature and then forward those to the Graduate School for you.

 The Graduate School (GS) prefers original signatures on all forms.
 Best practice would be to begin the process far enough in advance to get original signatures so the paperwork can be submitted to the Graduate School to meet their two-week deadline.
 However, the GS realizes that this is not always possible since many students are at satellite campuses and may have a committee member that is not on the VT faculty.
-Please work with Krystal Wright at the Blacksburg campus for alternative arrangements.
+Please work with Kelly Crist at the Blacksburg campus for alternative arrangements.